kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is why the idea is stronger for Kora than it would be for a framework where actual behavior exists primarily in hidden runtime state.

-## The Current State Is Already a Proof of Direction
+## The Current State Is Already a Proof of Direction { #current-state-already-proof }

 The current Kora v2 landing explicitly presents the official Kora Skills repository as part of the learning and AI story.
 The official skills repository currently publishes a `kora-v1` package for the 1.x generation and intentionally leaves room for a separate v2 package rather than pretending one set of instructions fits every major version.